KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 computational lab.
 Monday is our official work-from-home day.
 A full in-person work day consists of **at least four hours in the office**.

-[Fully remote team members will be expected to attend the annual lab retreat.
-Travel and accommodations for this retreat will be provided by the lab.]:
+**Fully Remote Team Members:** Fully remote team members are expected to attend the annual lab retreat.
+The lab will provide travel and accommodations.

 **Breaks and Rest Periods:** It is important to take regular breaks and rest periods throughout the workday to prevent fatigue and maintain productivity.
-Please remember to step away from your screens, stretch, and recharge periodically -- every hour if you can manage it.
+Please remember to step away from your screens, stretch, and recharge periodically—every hour if you can manage it.

 **Monitoring and Support:** We provide support and resources to help our team members manage their workloads effectively.
-This includes regularly monitor work hours, workload distribution, and individual well-being to identify any signs of excessive stress or overwork.
+This includes regularly monitoring work hours, workload distribution, and individual well-being to identify any signs of excessive stress or overwork.
 Please do not hesitate to use a personal/mental health day when you need one.

 **Feedback and Evaluation:** This is a working policy.
-As such, we will be continuously evaluating its effectiveness with regard to team members work hours, schedule flexibility, and overall satisfaction with the policy.
+As such, we will continuously evaluate its effectiveness with regard to team members' work hours, schedule flexibility, and overall satisfaction with the policy.
 We will use this feedback to refine and improve the work hour policy to better meet the needs of the team.